ansible/workshops/exercises/ansible_f5/2.2-error-handling/README.md

 {% endraw %}

 - The `---` at the top of the file indicates that this is a YAML file.
-- The `hosts: f5`,  indicates the play is run only on the F5 BIG-IP device
+- The `hosts: lb`,  indicates the play is run only on the F5 BIG-IP device
 - `connection: local` tells the Playbook to run locally (rather than SSHing to itself)
 - `gather_facts: false` disables facts gathering.
 We are not using any fact variables for this playbook.